|

 One

-of my principal strengths is my ability to infuse international
+of my principal strengths is my ability to infuse public

-health and health disparity projects with a gender-sensitive medical
+health and health disparity projects with a medical

 anthropology perspective.
 While such pursuit entails becoming